Lei Wedge is an associate professor of finance who teaches corporate finance courses at undergraduate and MBA levels.

 - "Portfolio Manager Ownership and Fund Performance", Journal of Financial Economics, Vol. 85, No.1, 2007, 179-204, with Ajay Khorana and Henri Servaes.

-- "Participation Costs in Higher Education Optional Retirement Plans", Forthcoming at Journal of Investment Management, with Daniel Bradley
+- "Participation Costs in Higher Education Optional Retirement Plans", Journal of Investment Management, Vol 10, Issue 3, 2012, with Daniel Bradley